 If you’re not concerned about bugs or the heat being an issue for your mountain trek, but you are worried about the changing temperatures, you won’t have far to look for an excellent option for middle layer bliss.

-One of the most comfortable and warm middle layers on the market is the Rab Geon Jacket.
+One of the most comfortable and warm middle layers on the market is the Rab Geon Fleece Hoody.
 It’s an activewear sports fleece that comes with a full-length zipper, which allows the wearer to completely control their level of warmth.
 Feeling cold?
 Zip it all the way up!
 Too hot?
 This jacket opens all the way up to provide thorough ventilation.

-The Rab Geon Jacket is made out of polyester fleece, which provides a few benefits.
+The Rab Geon Active Hoody is made out of polyester fleece, which provides a few benefits.
 It’s breathable, which helps moisture produced from sweat move away from the body.
 Also, fleece jackets still keep their wearers warm when they get wet.
 That is one of the superpowers about fleece!
 In fact, you could use your Rab Geon as an insulating layer if you ever decided to go on a whitewater rafting or kayaking trip, making this an extremely versatile piece of gear!